nitpweb/photoGallery/readme.md

 (Desktop App) in 'https://developers.google.com/drive/api/v3/quickstart/nodejs' and copy it in working repository.

-step 5: run 'npm i' in cmd.
+step 5: run 'npm i' & then 'node server.js' in any command line interface.

 step 6: For creating folder in google drive, run 'localhost:3000/create' in browser and then make the folder accessible to all with the link in google drive.